-- A. All clinical specimens for patients with suspected or confirmed COVID-19 infection should be handled using Standard Precautions in accordance with routine procedures.
+- A. All clinical specimens for patients who have pending COVID-19 testing or confirmed infection should be handled using Standard Precautions in accordance with routine procedures.
 Standard precautions include: - 1.
 No need for separate labeling of specimens as suspected/confirmed COVID-19 - 2.
 No need for double bagging of specimens - 3.
 Acceptable to submit specimens via the pneumatic tube system